-Many people who are looking for their Metis status card end up calling us out of frustration, so we have put together a list of questions and answers that every person applying should know --
+Getting your Metis card? - Many people end up calling us out of frustration, so we have put together a list of questions and answers that every person applying should know -

-We are a registry made up of descendants from the mixed marriages of French and Native American people that were part of the fur trade in what was at the time considered "The Northwest".
+We are a registry of communities made up of descendants from the marriages or "unions" of French with Native American people that were part of the fur trade in what was at the time considered "The Northwest".
 It is well documented that the Metis Nation homeland includes much of what are now communities that originated as fur trade posts across the Great Lakes and its tributaries.

-The First Metis uprising occurred as a result of a ban on trading pemmican by the Metis to the voyageurs outside of Selkirk Settlement.
-This started the first major Metis resistance and ensuing Pemmican Wars (1814-1818) , led by Cuthbert Grant Jr. , the first Great Metis leader who declared that the Metis had a collective identity , rights to Rupert's Land, rights to remain free-ranging, and rights to the food supply.
-The Pemmican Wars ended at the Battle of Seven Oaks , when troops who had captured the Metis fort were then forced to relinquish it back to Grant and his men.
+first Great Metis leader, Cuthbert Grant Jr., who declared that the Metis had a collective identity, rights to Rupert's Land, rights to remain free-ranging, and rights to the food supply.
+The Pemmican Wars ended with the Battle at Seven Oaks, when troops who had captured the Metis fort were then forced to relinquish it back to Grant and the Metis.

 There are many kinships between families who would now be considered fur trade "brass".
 Our organization does not forget our collective history with regard to these kinship ties.
 There is much proof that records in Ontario and Quebec do not reflect the reality of the 2/3 of Metis who left the west, yet belong to these families, including the families of Cuthbert Grant Jr and Louis Riel.